Journeyman Electrician Salary: What You’ll Earn in 2026

 How much does a journeyman electrician make per hour?

-The national median for electricians is approximately $30.00/hr (BLS, May 2024).
-Non-union journeymen in lower-wage states might earn $22–$28/hr, while IBEW journeymen in major metro areas commonly earn $38–$55/hr on base wages — with a substantial benefits package on top of that.
+The national median hourly wage for electricians is $34.37 (BLS, May 2025).
+Non-union journeymen in lower-wage states might earn $22–$28/hr, while IBEW journeymen in major metro areas commonly earn $40–$58/hr on base wages — with a substantial benefits package on top of that.
+The BLS mean annual figure of $71,490 translates to approximately $34.37/hr at standard working hours, before overtime.

 What is the average journeyman electrician salary in the US?

-The median annual wage for all electricians in the US is $62,350 (BLS, May 2024).
-Journeyman-level electricians cluster around this median, with the bottom 10% earning below $40,000/yr and the top 10% earning above $99,000/yr.
+The mean annual wage for electricians is $71,490 (BLS, May 2025), with a median hourly of $34.37/hr.
+Journeyman-level electricians cluster around this median, with the bottom 10% earning below $40,000/yr and the top 10% earning above $105,000/yr.
 Geography, union membership, and specialization are the biggest drivers of where you land in that range.

 Do union journeyman electricians make more than non-union?

-In most markets, yes — especially when total compensation is factored in.
-IBEW journeymen in major cities earn $38–$55/hr base, plus pension contributions, health insurance, and annuity funds that can add $15–$25/hr in additional value.
-Non-union journeymen often have higher take-home pay per hour in right-to-work states, but lower total compensation when benefits are included.
-The difference is narrowest in competitive labor markets where non-union contractors must match or approach union scale to retain workers.
+In most markets, yes — especially when total compensation is included.
+IBEW journeymen in major cities earn $40–$58/hr base, plus pension contributions, health insurance, and annuity funds that can add $15–$25/hr in additional value.
+Non-union journeymen often have higher take-home pay per hour in right-to-work states, but lower total compensation when benefits are factored in.
+The difference is narrowest in competitive labor markets where non-union contractors must approach union scale to retain qualified workers.

 What state pays journeyman electricians the most?

-Illinois, New York, Hawaii, Oregon, and Alaska consistently rank as the top-paying states for electricians (BLS, May 2024).
-Illinois leads with a median annual wage of $90,640, largely driven by IBEW Local 134 in Chicago.
-Keep in mind that the cost of living in these states — especially New York and Hawaii — is also significantly higher than the national average.
+Illinois, New York, Hawaii, Oregon, and Alaska consistently rank as top-paying states for electricians.
+Illinois leads with a state median above $90,000, largely driven by IBEW Local 134 in Chicago.
+Keep in mind that cost of living in New York and Hawaii is significantly higher than the national average — always factor in purchasing power alongside the headline wage.

 How much does a journeyman electrician make vs. an apprentice?

-Apprentice wages are set as a percentage of the journeyman scale — typically starting at 40–50% in year one and stepping up each year.
-A 1st-year apprentice in a market where the journeyman scale is $42/hr might earn $17–$21/hr.
-By the 5th year, they’re typically at 80–90% of journeyman scale.
+Apprentice wages are set as a percentage of journeyman scale — typically starting at 40–50% in year one and stepping up each year.
+The BLS reports the mean annual wage for helper electricians (early-stage apprentices) at $44,080 (BLS, May 2025) — compared to $71,490 mean annual for the full electrician category.
 Passing the journeyman exam moves you to the full rate immediately.
-The difference between a 5th-year apprentice and a new journeyman in the same local can be $4–$8/hr.
+The difference between a 5th-year apprentice and a new journeyman in the same local can be $4–$10/hr depending on the market.

 Can a journeyman electrician make six figures?

 Yes — in the right market and with significant overtime, it’s achievable.
-IBEW journeymen in Chicago, New York, or the Bay Area earning $44–$50/hr base who work 50-hour weeks regularly gross over $100,000/yr.
-Industrial maintenance journeymen and those in specialized sectors (data centers, renewable energy, transmission work) also cross six figures regularly.
-It’s not average, but it’s not rare either at the upper end of the market.
+IBEW journeymen in Chicago, New York, or the Bay Area earning $46–$55/hr base who work 50-hour weeks regularly gross over $100,000/yr.
+Industrial maintenance journeymen and those in specialized sectors — data centers, renewable energy, transmission work — also cross six figures regularly.
+It’s not average, but it’s not rare at the upper end of the market.

 How long does it take to become a journeyman electrician?

 For the right person, yes — but it comes with real tradeoffs.
-The median pay of $62,350/yr (BLS, May 2024), strong job security (9% employment growth projected through 2034), and a clear advancement path to master electrician or contractor are genuine advantages.
+The mean annual pay of $71,490 (BLS, May 2025), strong job security (9.5% employment growth projected through 2034), and a clear path to master electrician or contractor status are genuine advantages.
 The honest downside: it’s physically demanding work with real injury exposure, income can fluctuate during slow construction periods, and licensing requirements add ongoing complexity.
-Ninety percent of surveyed tradespeople say they’re satisfied with their profession (Angi Skilled Trades Report 2024) — but that satisfaction correlates strongly with going into it with realistic expectations.
+Ninety percent of surveyed tradespeople say they’re satisfied with their profession (Angi Skilled Trades Report 2024) — but that satisfaction correlates strongly with realistic expectations going in.

 If you’re wrapping up your apprenticeship, the most important thing you can do right now is get serious about your state’s journeyman exam — requirements, eligible hours, and exam content all vary.
-Check your state licensing board’s website directly, or review our complete guide to how to become an electrician which includes licensing details for every state.
+Check your state licensing board directly, or review our complete guide to how to become an electrician which covers licensing requirements for every state.

 Already licensed and thinking about what comes next?
 Read our how to start an electrical contracting business guide if ownership is on your radar.
 If you want to compare the electrical trade to other options, the highest paying trade jobs guide puts all the numbers side by side.